NepuShiro/Thundagun/README.md

 # Thundagun

-Thundagun is a Resonite mod that decouples the FrooxEngine and Unity loops by running them on separate threads.
+Thundagun is a lightning fast performance mod for Resonite.
+It improves performance by decoupling the FrooxEngine and Unity loops by running FrooxEngine and Unity on separate threads.

 **Warning: This mod is a prerelease.
 It may contain bugs and other issues.
 Crashes and missing/buggy/jittery visuals are possible but are generally uncommon.
 Use at your own risk.**